 - The Inferior Five has a less common inverted example, with the super-strong heroine Dumb Bunny ("Strong as an ox, and almost as smart!") in love with ordinary human Merry Man ("He was a 90-pound weakling... until he lost weight"), but afraid of crushing him.

-- Not related to super-strength, but her super power directly is The X-Men's Rogue.
+- Not related to super-strength, but the X-Men's Rogue.
 As she found out when her powers manifested themselves during her First Kiss, if she remains in physical contact with anyone for very long, not only will she absorb any powers they may have, but will absorb their memories and ultimately kill them.

-- The reverse is lampshaded in She-Hulk, at a point where Jennifer had limited control over her transformation, and preferred to stay in She-Hulk form.
+- The reverse is lampshaded, at a point where Jennifer had limited control over her transformation, and preferred to stay in She-Hulk form.
 Her boyfriend doesn't appreciate it, especially the risks involved in having sex with a super-strength individual.